 Flashback: This post is a good one so it’s getting republished.
-The original publish date was July 2nd 2011.
-Some minor edits were added and now it’s up again.
-Enjoy!
+The original publish date was July 2, 2011.
+It was republished June 8, 2013 after minor edits.
+Now, with new research, it’s published once again.

 Do Most Vegans Go Back To Eating Animals?

 The Myth of the Ex-Vegetarian

 In 2011 among the veg community there was a lot of talk about ex-vegans and ex-vegetarians.
 There was a short blog post in Psychology Today that asked Why Do Most Vegetarians Go Back To Eating Meat?
 Vegan advocates have chimed in on the issue including Ginny Messina and Erik Marcus.
 (As well as Matt Ball).

 But if you actually take a look at the studies, you’ll find that the issue isn’t so much an issue of “failed vegans” or “ex-vegetarians.”
 It appears that the majority of the people who now claim to be ex-vegetarians were never actually vegetarian.